gmuldoon/cslvr-Wiki/Quick-Start.md

 # Workflow
 There are four scripts used to run cslvr.
 These scripts must be customized for the domain and data of interest to you.

-These are found in cslvr/simulations/[Location]/data_assimilation/[AreaOfInterest] where Location is Greenland, Antarctica, or ISMIP test cases.
+They are found in cslvr/simulations/[Location]/data_assimilation/[AreaOfInterest] where Location is Greenland, Antarctica, or ISMIP test cases.
 AreaOfInterest specifies regional or continental-scale.
 Meshes for new areas of Interest can be added by the user.

 The most important scripts are: